iaphub/iaphub-ios-sdk/README.md

 ## Restore user purchases
 Call the ``restore`` method to restore the user purchases<br/><br/>
-ℹ️ You should display a restore button somewhere in your app (usually on the settings page).<br/>
+ℹ️ You must display a button somewhere in your app in order to allow the user to restore its purchases.<br/>
-ℹ️ If you logged in using the `device id`, an user using a new device will have to restore its purchases since the `device id` will be different.

 ```swift
 Iaphub.restore({ (err: IHError?) in